An efficient estimation of nested expectations without conditional sampling: Numerical Experiments

 Finally we compare the four methods (the MLMC method, the GAM-based method, our proposed methods without and with regression) for the last, medical decision problem.
 Although the exact value of EVSI is required for estimating the MSE, we cannot calculate EVSI analytically for this model.
 Therefore we use the value of EVSI estimated with high accuracy in \cite{hironaka2020multilevel} as a substitute, which is 1031.
-The result is shown in Figure \ref{fig:result_evsi_medical_comparison}.
-For this model, our proposed method without and with regression provide the best results.
+The result is shown in Figure \ref{fig:result_evsi_medical_comparison}. \tg{The estimated slopes of the graphs are $-0.82133$ for proposed method, $-1.0764$ for proposed method with regression, $-0.77180$ for GAM-based method, and $-0.97346$ for MLMC method.} For this model, our proposed method without and with regression provide the best results.
 When the number of samples is relatively small, our proposed method without regression performs better, whereas, when the number of samples is large, using regression helps to improve the performance.